MicrosoftDocs/azure-databases-docs/articles/postgresql/extensions/how-to-allow-extensions.md

 ## Possible errors

-### extension "%s" is not allow-listed for "azure_pg_admin" users in Azure Database for PostgreSQL
+### Extension "%s" is not allow-listed for "azure_pg_admin" users in Azure Database for PostgreSQL

-This error occurs when you run a `CREATE EXTENSION` or `DROP EXTENSION` command referring to an extension that is not [allowlisted](#allow-extensions), or an extension that isn't supported yet on the instance of Azure Database for flexible server on which you're running the command.
+This error occurs when you run a `CREATE EXTENSION` or `DROP EXTENSION` command referring to an extension that isn't [allowlisted](#allow-extensions), or an extension that isn't supported yet on the instance of Azure Database for flexible server on which you're running the command.

 ### Only members of "azure_pg_admin" are allowed to use CREATE EXTENSION

-This error occurs when the user that runs a `CREATE EXTENSION` command is not a member of `azure_pg_admin` role.
+This error occurs when the user that runs a `CREATE EXTENSION` command isn't a member of `azure_pg_admin` role.

 ### Only members of "azure_pg_admin" are allowed to use DROP EXTENSION

-This error occurs when the user that runs a `DROP EXTENSION` command is not a member of `azure_pg_admin` role.
+This error occurs when the user that runs a `DROP EXTENSION` command isn't a member of `azure_pg_admin` role.

 [Share your suggestions and bugs with the Azure Database for PostgreSQL product team](https://aka.ms/pgfeedback).